Install DSE OpsCenter 6.8 from the Debian package

 If you are installing an earlier version of OpsCenter, add the supported version to the command:

-4. For most users, the out-of-box configuration should work just fine.
+10. The default configuration is suitable for most deployments.
 If necessary, you can configure OpsCenter for your environment.

 sudo service opscenterd start